Electronic Health Records (EHRs) – Part 2:

 Secondly, building a model capable of interpreting this data in one format is extremely difficult as free-text data is subjective.

-Thirdly, while there is initial data (on the individual with a mental disorder), whether that be the prescriptions they have to take or when they were admitted into hospital, no other information precedes this.
+Thirdly, while there is initial data (on the individual with a mental disorder), whether that be the prescriptions they have to take or when they were admitted into a hospital, no other information precedes this.
 Researchers are left stumped, with minimal information on how the individual is coping with their mental health and mental illness post clinical treatment or interventions.

 Finally, since the diagnosis of people with mental disorders are not always documented because the individual chooses not to disclose any information to a GP, or the GP is unable to identify if the individual has a disorder, lots of data remain missing.